How To Feed A Picky And Sensitive Cat

 Make Sure There Is Nothing Wrong

 Cats are not big fans of change.
 They don’t like to move houses or change their eating habits.
-If your feline friend suddenly starts changing their eating habits, especially if they are eating less than normal, this means that they might be suffering from an underlying condition.
+If your feline friend suddenly starts changing their eating habits, especially if they are eating less than normal, this means that they might be suffering from an underlying condition so you must give them hypoallergenic cat food.
 Sometimes, felines refuse to eat or eat less than normal when they are going through emotional turmoil just like humans.

 If your cat recently lost a companion whether it is a dog, another cat, or a person, then their grief and depression might start affecting their appetite.
 In this case, you must start showering your cat with extra love and attention, maybe even pamper them with new toys.
 Just like humans, cats cheer up when they are showered with affection.
 On the other hand, if your cat has always been picky when it comes to their food, then it is probably a personality trait that does not indicate any issues neither on a physical or emotional level.